bigfix/developer.bigfix.com/site/reference/types/day-of-week.md

 # type: day of week

-The &lt;day of week&lt; inspectors provide tools for dealing and calculating with day-of-week types, which include Monday, Tuesday, and more.
+The &lt;day of week&gt; inspectors provide tools for dealing and calculating with day-of-week types, which include Monday, Tuesday, and more.
 This set of inspectors includes each day as a self-named object.

 # unique value of &lt;day of week&gt; : day of week with multiplicity

-Returns the unique values of a given list of &lt;day of week&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;day of week&gt; types, removing duplicates and sorting by value.

 # &lt;day of week&gt; as string : string